Welcome to Caregiving TV on Roku With Your Host Pamela D. Wilson

 Caregiving Represents the Unexpected

 All it takes is a single turn of events for us to need care and the help of loved ones.
 Aging parents don’t want to be a burden to their families.
+Videos features on Caregiving TV on Roku offer a wide variety of caregiving scenarios that caregivers will experience.

 A single car accident, sports injury, an on the job injury, a fall, hip fracture, a heart attack or a stroke — something you never expected changes your life.
 Life is turned upside down and the struggle to find balance occurs.